thingsboard/thingsboard.github.io/pricing/index.md

         <div class="item" data-tag="h4" data-item-id="trial-enable" data-title="How can I enable free trial?">
             <div class="container">
                 <p>
                     Customer may still use <a href="https://cloud.thingsboard.io" target="blank">ThingsBoard Professional Edition Live Demo</a> for that.
-30 days of seamless experience and the newest features from the latest source code!
+                    30 days of seamless experience and the newest features, except white-labeling, from the latest source code!
                     Note: Live Demo is a shared environment with hardware and software limitations.
                     It is introduced to host multiple trial tenants on the same server instance(s).
                 </p>
             </div>
         </div>